• Menu

 Is Vienna walkable?

-You may have noticed that only one of the boutique hotels in Vienna I’ve listed is located in the 1st district.
+You may have noticed that not all of the boutique hotels in Vienna I’ve listed are located in the 1st district.
 However, this needn’t worry anyone, as all are still centrally located thanks to how compact the city is.
-You can walk to all of the main tourist sites comfortably from all of these hotels (apart from Schönbrunn Palace), and in our experience, not staying in one of the Innere Stadt Vienna hotels usually makes everything better value and more authentically Viennese – not just hotels, but nearby restaurants and shops too.
+You can walk to all of the main tourist sites comfortably from all of these hotels (apart from Schönbrunn Palace), and by not staying in one of the Innere Stadt Vienna hotels, you’ll usually find better value and more authentic Vienna – not just hotels, but nearby restaurants and shops too.

 Which district should I stay in while I'm in Vienna?